kalanda/homeassistant-aemet-sensor/README.md

 # AEMET Sensor

-Sensor support for AEMET (Agencia Estatal de Metereología) weather data service.
+Sensor support for AEMET (Agencia Estatal de Metereología) weather data service of Spain.

+You need to get your "api_key" and find the nearest "station_id" at https://opendata.aemet.es/ in order to finish the configuration.

+Install is available using [HACS](https://github.com/custom-components/hacs) or you can install manually.

-## Installation
+## Manual Installation

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 2. If you do not have a `custom_components` directory (folder) there, you need to create it.